bummbummgarage/bummbummgarage.github.io/privacy-policy.md

 For detailed information about these analysis programs please consult our Data Protection Declaration below.

-## 2. Hosting and Content Delivery Networks (CDN)
+## 2. Hosting

 ### External Hosting

 This website is hosted by an external service provider (host).
 Personal data collected on this website are stored on the servers of the host.
 These may include, but are not limited to, IP addresses, contact requests, metadata and communications, contract information, contact information, names, web page access, and other data generated through a web site.

 The host is used for the purpose of fulfilling the contract with our potential and existing customers (Art.
-6 para.
-1 lit. b GDPR) and in the interest of secure, fast, and efficient provision of our online services by a professional provider (Art.
-6 para.
-1 lit. f GDPR).
+6(1)(b) GDPR) and in the interest of secure, fast, and efficient provision of our online services by a professional provider (Art.
+6(1)(f) GDPR).
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6 (1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user's end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

 Our host will only process your data to the extent necessary to fulfil its performance obligations and to follow our instructions with respect to such data.